rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_part_3.md

     - Replace "K8S Application" With "Helm Chart Application"
     - Replace "this message will be modifed" With "Deployed with HELM and ArgoCD"
     - Add under < img src="https://developers.redhat.com/sites/default/files/styles/article_feature/public/blog/2018/05/openshift-featured.png?itok=g0Ee8H1H" alt="OpenShift" > a new image: "< img src="https://www.nclouds.com/img/services/toolkit/argocd.png" >"
+    - Don't forget to clean the white spaces after "<" and before ">" of the  new image.

 add ,commit and push the file to the git repo